How do I order my academic attire?

 I am receiving two degrees, do I cross the stage twice?

 Each student will walk across the stage one time.
 Students with two degrees will be listed under both departments, but will need to choose which department to walk with.
+Indicate which major you wish to walk with on the Undergraduate Response Form.

 How do we line up?